USS Franklin (CV-13): The Mariana and Palau Islands campaign

-Peleliu
+A period of upkeep and recreation from 9–28 August ensued at Eniwetok before she departed with Enterprise, Belleau Wood and San Jacinto for neutralization and diversionary attacks against the Bonins.
+From 31 August to 2 September, strikes from Franklin inflicted ground damage, sank two cargo ships, destroyed enemy planes in flight, and undertook photographic surveys.
 On 4 September 1944, Franklin took on supplies at Saipan, and then she steamed in TG 38.1 for an attack against Yap Island (3–6 September) which included direct air coverage of the Peleliu invasion on the 15th.
 The Task Group took on supplies at Manus Island from 21 to 25 September.
 Franklin, now the flagship of TG 38.4, returned to the Palau area where she launched daily patrols and night fighters.